 The Illinois Valley Watershed Council (IVWC) was created by residents of the watershed in 1994, and is a community organization that promotes voluntary actions to improve the health of the watershed.
 The Council was originally formed due to initial concerns of agriculture regulations and the listing of threatened fish species, namely the Coho Salmon.
-The activities of the Council are guided by bylaws, policies, ad its mission statement.
+The activities of the Council are guided by our mission statement, bylaws, and policies.

 The primary goals of the IVWC include sharing information, coordinating restoration and protection actions to help address watershed management issues in the Illinois Valley, reducing the duplication of activities, and providing a framework for coordination and cooperation among key interests.
-Council membership is open to any person who owns land or lives in or is an agent of leasee of a property owner in the Illinois Valley watershed and its tributaries.
-The Council recently earned its non-profit status in 2014, and currently a Board of Directors of 14 members from diverse interests and geographic regions of the watershed serves as the decision-making body.
+Council membership is open to any person who owns land or lives in or is an agent of lessee of a property owner in the Illinois Valley watershed and its tributaries.
+The Council earned 501(c)3 non-profit status in 2014, and currently a Board of Directors of 12 members from diverse interests and geographic regions of the watershed serves as the decision-making body.